 Jehovah’s Witnesses believe that the Greek word translated as “cross” in the New Testament, stauros, actually means “upright stake” or, in their words, “torture stake.”
-They claim that Jesus was nailed through both wrists on a large vertical stake without a crossbeam (pictured right).
+They claim that Jesus was nailed through both wrists on a large vertical stake without a crossbeam (pictured below).
 They even go so far as to claim, “True Christians do not use the cross in worship.”

 Oddly enough, this belief was not present in the earliest doctrines of the Jehovah’s Witnesses.
 Their second president, Joseph Rutherford, taught, “The cross of Christ is the greatest pivotal truth of the divine arrangement, from which radiate the hopes of men.”
 It was not until the late 1930s that Rutherford changed the Witnesses’ position on this issue.

 Now, when it comes to disagreements Catholics have with the Witnesses, this is a minor one.
 But it is still important to address the Witnesses’ arguments related to this issue.
 If they are able to convince people to abandon the cross, it becomes easier to convince them to abandon the Christian faith that embraces the cross.

 Evidence for a Stake?